 As plant-based diets grow ever more popular and meat alternatives become available nationwide, you might be considering the benefits of going vegan.
 You’re in good company.
 A study from 2004 to 2019 showed a 300% increase in Americans following a plant-based diet.
 Why?
 One reason is the research-backed health benefits, including weight loss.
 Plus, studies show that vegetarians and vegans are less likely to have high blood pressure, diabetes, obesity and cardiovascular disease.
 But, as with any diet, going vegan can have side effects — one of which is hair loss.

 Let’s look at some ways to enjoy all the benefits of a healthy plant-based diet and get healthy hair.
 After all, we want to feel great and enjoy our luminous locks, too.
+Plus, learn more about the best vegan products for thinning hair.

 What Is a Vegan Diet and How Can It Cause Hair Loss?